xdev-software/thread-origin-agent-old/README.md

+> [!WARNING]
+> This repo was migrated to https://github.com/xdev-software/thread-origin-agent

 # Thread Origin Agent

 In many situations is it helpful to add logging functions to running code to find out which class created a **Thread**.
 To find out what the origin of a Thread is, we will log the stacktrace at Thread creation.